Giftbit/Lightrail-API-V2-Docs/apiary-sources/sections/welcome.md

 # Lightrail Documentation

 Welcome to Lightrail V2.
-Lightrail makes it easy to create gift cards, manage customer account credit, run promotional discount programs, and collect payment all in one unified checkout solution.
+Lightrail makes it easy to create gift cards, manage customer account credit, run promotions, and collect payment all in one unified checkout solution.

-You are viewing the reference api documentation.
-For an overview and detailed use case examples please view our [docs home](https://localhost:8181/docs/).

 ## Authentication
 Authentication is done via an authorization header.
 You can retrieve your Lightrail API key [here](https://www.lightrail.com).